-For information regarding how to apply for Child Support Services (CSS), see the Applying for Services
+For information regarding how to enroll for Child Support Services (CSS), see the Enroll for Services

-When you sign the application for services, you assign (turn over) your rights to past, present and future support to the Secretary of DCF.
+When you sign the enrollment form for services, you assign (turn over) your rights to past, present and future support to the Secretary of DCF.
 This lets CSS do the work that is needed on your case.
-Signing the application also gives the Secretary of DCF the legal power to endorse support checks while your CSS case is open.
+Signing the enrollment form also gives the Secretary of DCF the legal power to endorse support checks while your CSS case is open.
 This allows the State to handle and process your support payments quickly.

 What does the CSS need to know?